LipSurf/help/update-lipsurf.md

 ## Install a Beta, Custom or Enterprise Version
 1. (optional) Backup your LipSurf custom shortcuts and corrections using the "export custom shortcuts" button in the options.

+2. Unzip the LipSurf package.

-2. Go to `chrome://extensions`
+3. In Google Chrome, go to `chrome://extensions`

-3. Enable "developer mode"
+4. Enable "developer mode"

-4. Click "load unpacked" and navigate to and select the zipped LipSurf package.
+5. Click "load unpacked" and navigate to the folder that came from the unzipped package.

-5. (optional) Import the custom shortcuts and corrections from step 1 using the "import custom shortcuts" button in the options.
+6. (optional) Import the custom shortcuts and corrections from step 1 using the "import custom shortcuts" button in the options.